agustin-chavez/flask-blog/README.md

 # flask-blog

-A blog application made with Python 3.12, Flask, SQLite3 and SQLAlchemy.
+A CRUD blog application made with Python 3.12, Flask, SQLite3 and SQLAlchemy.

 ### Run